Pugduddly/GitWeb-Sites/README.md

 You can create GitWeb sites that redirect other sites.

   - Put 'redirect>address<'(or 'masked_redirect>address<') on the first line of the text file.
-  *only compatible with GitWeb address' pastebin not supported*
+  *only compatible with GitWeb address, pastebin not supported*

 **Hyperlinks**
 Hyperlinks automatically work, but giving them color and underlining them is up to you!